wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

         oc login -u ocadmin -p ibmrhocp

-4. Create a new project where you will dpeloy the application
+4. Create a new project named **apps-pbw** where you will dpeloy the application

         oc new-project apps-pbw